 Pick-up services: garbage, recyclables and bulky items

-Rosemont-La Petite-Patrie: Regular schedules, except for bulky items,
+- Rosemont-La Petite-Patrie: Regular schedules, except for bulky items, which is cancelled.

 Sports and cultural facilities